technofocus-pte/fbricadmingovpdepth/Lab Guides/Lab 5/lab 5 - Integrating Microsoft Fabric with Microsoft Purview.md

     > ![screenshot showing promo code input field](./media/image4.jpeg)

+6. You must enter the details and select **Sign up**.

+**Note** - If you are navigated to configure the Multi authentication.
+Kindly request you to follow the procedure as you are navigated by the screen you receive.

-6. It may take up to 5 minutes to process the redemption.
+7. It may take up to 5 minutes to process the redemption.

     > ![screenshot showing loading screen while promo code is being redeemed](./media/image5.jpeg)